 Whenever you need to get somewhere the first question you should ask is can we walk it?
 Despite the distances, we find most of the journeys we need to make, we can just hoof it.
 Often we are there before we have really thought about it and to be honest, walking the strip is always a highlight of our trips!

-This is in large parts dependent on where you are staying.
+This is in large part dependent on where you are staying.
 Central hotels offer more opportunities to just walk it, than the hotels at the far ends or just off, the Strip.
 Mandalay Bay, for instance, is really quite far from everything, While Caesar’s Palace and The Bellagio, for instance, are slap bang in the middle.

 Walking can still be a long arduous task but it’s pretty unavoidable.
 Most people find they cover quite a few miles per day on any trip to Vegas.
 We have clocked up well over 10 miles on busy days and this leaves your feet in tatters!
-While the temptation is to bing beautiful fancy shoes, for nights out and whatnot, you are better advised bringing comfortable footwear you can walk far in, at least, for the most part, you can still rock those Louboutins on your Big nights out!
+While the temptation is to bring beautiful fancy shoes, for nights out and whatnot, you are better advised to bring comfortable footwear you can walk far in, at least, for the most part, you can still rock those Louboutins on your Big nights out!